 Newport Pagnell Construction was awarded the contract to restore and refurbish Hut 8, used by Alan Turing.

 Newport Pagnell Construction had its first logo designed after Mike became managing director.
-Today, led by new managing director Simon Haddy, the rebrand pays homage to the men who were primarily responsible for the company’s survival and development.
+Today, it has been rebranded to pay homage to the men who were primarily responsible for the company’s survival and development.